Introduction

 1. The price of technology

-Redundancy systems, computing hardware, and advanced sensor integration can raise the cost of the autonomous car chassis.
-This expense may keep more customers from utilizing autonomous technologies.
+Redundancy systems, computing hardware, and advanced sensor integration can increase the cost of the autonomous car chassis.
+As a result, this expense may deter more customers from adopting autonomous technologies.

 2. Complexity of Reliability: